ines03garcia/ines03garcia/README.md

 # About Me:
-Hello, I'm Inês a MSc. student in Computer Science and Engineering at IST Lisboa.<br>I'm working on my thesis: "Breast Cancer Counterfactual Generation and Anomaly Detection using Diffusion Models".<be>
+Hello, I'm Inês a MSc. student in Computer Science and Engineering at IST Lisboa.<br>I'm working on my thesis: "Breast Cancer Counterfactual Generation using Diffusion Models".<be>

 ## 🌐 Socials: